Secret Mall Apartment: Release

 Secret Mall Apartment had its world premiere at the SXSW Film Festival on March 8, 2024, where its popularity earned it the festival's first added "Buzz Screening".
 It was cited in several high-profile publications as one of the stand-out documentaries of SXSW and subsequently as one of "the best documentaries of 2024."

 After premiering at the 2024 SXSW Film Festival, the documentary later screened at the Hot Docs Canadian International Documentary Festival, Melbourne International Film Festival, Vancouver International Film Festival, Hamptons International Film Festival, and the closing night film of the newportFilm Outdoor Festival, winning a number of film festival awards during its run.

-Despite receiving interest from numerous film distributors for Secret Mall Apartment, Workman decided to self-release the film himself.
+Despite receiving interest from numerous film distributors for Secret Mall Apartment, Workman decided to self-release the film.
 The film was released theatrically in the United States beginning March 21, 2025, including at the cineplex of the Providence Place, the very mall where the story took place.
 Secret Mall Apartment went on screen at over 220 theaters in over 150 cities and became one of 2025's biggest documentary box office hits.

+The film was then acquired by Netflix and made available on the site in the US in January 2026.
+It entered Netflix's "Top 10" on its first day on the streaming site, and then was the fourth most-watched film on Netflix during the week of 01-26-26, having been watched nearly 3 million times in the United States during that week.